 Cultural and Scientific Co-operation

-One of the main goals of the ERICarts Institute is to facilitate sustainable co-operation and dialogue in the field of comparative cultural research by: building research teams comprised of experts from all over Europe; organising international workshops and debates among research, policy, arts and media professionals and; publishing information and data on key actors involved in cultural affairs in Europe.
-In this sense, the work of the ERICarts Institute itself can be seen as a model for cultural and scientific cooperation.
+One of the main goals of the ERICarts Institute and its network of cultural researchers is to facilitate sustainable co-operation and dialogue in the field of comparative cultural research by: building research teams comprised of experts from all over Europe; organising international workshops and debates among research, policy, arts and media professionals and; publishing information and data on key actors involved in cultural affairs in Europe.
+In this sense, the work of the ERICarts Institute and Network itself can be seen as a model for cultural and scientific cooperation.

 The ERICarts Institute also studies different concepts and forms of "cultural co-operation" and their related policy implications on the mobility of individuals and groups in the cultural labour force, the movement of "intellectual capital", the trans-national movements of cultural goods and services throughout Europe and well as intercultural dialogue.